Nitesh-Ranjan-Mohanty/mocktest/resources/sdkman.md

 - You can easily install, switch, and manage multiple versions of Java.
 - It works across different operating systems (Linux, macOS, and Windows via WSL).
 - It supports other SDKs besides Java, like Kotlin, Scala, Maven, Gradle, and more.

-Let me know if you'd like more help with setting this up!